AidanAlr/TikTok-Marketing-Data-Software/README.md

 # Tiktok Marketing and Data Management Software

-Full stack software developed in Python using Flet for GUI and Mongo DB NoSQL database.
+Full stack software developed in Python using Flet for GUI and MongoDB for NoSQL database.

 ## Browse